raminmohammadi/MLOps/Labs/API_Labs/FastAPI_Labs/README.md

 1. **Request Body Reading**: When a client sends a request to a FastAPI endpoint, the request can include a body with data.
 For routes that expect data (commonly POST, PUT, or PATCH requests), this data is often in JSON format.
 FastAPI automatically reads the request body by checking the Content-Type header, which should be set to application/json for JSON payloads.
 2. **Data Conversion**: Once the request body is read, FastAPI utilizes Pydantic models to parse the JSON data.
 Pydantic attempts to construct an instance of the specified model using the data from the request body.
 During this instantiation, Pydantic converts the JSON data into the proper Python data types as declared in the model.
-    - For instance, if the JSON object has a field like petal_length with a value of "5.1" (a string), and the model expects a float, Pydantic will transform the string into a float.
-If conversion isn't possible (say, the value was "five point one"), Pydantic will raise a validation error.
+    - For instance, if the JSON object has a field like Glucose with a value of "120.0" (a string), and the model expects a float, Pydantic will transform the string into a float.
+If conversion isn't possible , Pydantic will raise a validation error.
 3. **Data Validation**: Pydantic checks that all required fields are present and that the values are of the correct type, adhering to any constraints defined in the model (such as string length or number range).
 If the validation passes, the endpoint has a verified Python object to work with.
 If validation fails (due to missing fields, incorrect types, or constraint violations), FastAPI responds with a 422 Unprocessable Entity status.
 This response includes a JSON body detailing the validation errors, aiding clients in correcting their request data.
 4. **Error Handling**: Error handling in FastAPI can be effectively managed using the HTTPException class.
 HTTPException is used to explicitly signal an HTTP error status code and return additional details about the error.
 When an HTTPException is raised within a route, FastAPI will catch the exception and use its content to form the HTTP response.
 - **Instantiation**: The HTTPException class is instantiated with at least two arguments: status_code and detail.
 The status_code argument is an integer that represents the HTTP status code (e.g., 404 for Not Found, 400 for Bad Request).
 The detail argument is a string or any JSON-encodable object that describes the error.